Go to integrated search

 Practice Area:Corporate

 Begin by mapping which financial records and operational systems you will examine.
 This includes tax returns, accounts receivable aging, customer concentration, supplier contracts, and employee records.
 Courts in the Southern District of New York and state courts throughout the state regularly hear disputes where a buyer claims the seller withheld material information or misrepresented revenue figures.
 The practical reality is that most acquisition disagreements stem from incomplete or misleading financial disclosure during the diligence phase.
-Define the scope in writing: which books and records the seller must produce, the deadline for production, and what happens if records are incomplete or contradictory.
+Define the scope in writing, including which books and records the seller must produce and the deadline for production, because gaps in this record become the seller's leverage to argue against a broader indemnification cap later.

 Verify that the target company holds all required licenses, permits, and regulatory approvals.
 Many acquisitions involve businesses subject to New York Public Health Law or other state-specific compliance regimes.
 A healthcare provider, food service operator, or regulated professional practice must maintain current certifications.
 If the target operates in New York and holds health department permits or professional licenses, confirm the transferability of those credentials to the buyer post-closing.
-Failure to verify regulatory status before signing often results in operational shutdown or costly remediation after the deal closes.
+Failure to verify regulatory status before signing means the buyer absorbs that liability outright, since an undiscovered compliance gap cannot be allocated to the seller through indemnification after closing.

 2. How Should You Structure Indemnification and Escrow Protection?